FAQ

 Funding Rates are periodic payments made to traders who are long or short depending on the difference between spot prices and perpetual contract markets.
 Consequently, traders will either pay or get funding based on open positions depending on demand for long or short positions.
 When the funding rate is positive, long positions pay shorts; when it is negative, short positions pay those long the contract.
 This mechanism ensures avoiding long-term divergence in the prices of the two markets.

-Both dated futures basis and perpetual funding rates have, on average, returned a yield to the short side of c.6-7% over the last 3 years, leading to an excess yield over staked Ethereum.
+Both dated futures basis and perpetual funding rates have, on average, returned a yield to the short side of c.6-7% over the last 3 years, leading to an excess return over staked Ethereum and liquid stables holdings.

-This protocol yield is variable, transparent, sustainable, and partially distributed as rewards to users (net of revenue that accrues to the insurance fund) according to the staking mechanism.
+These protocol level rewards are variable, transparent, sustainable, and partially distributed to users (net of revenue that accrues to the reserve fund) according to the staking mechanism.

 Aren't perpetual futures funding rates volatile?